zulip/zulip/help/move-content-to-another-stream.md

 # Move content to another stream

 Zulip makes it possible to move messages, or an entire topic, to another stream.
-Organizations can [configure][move-permission-setting] which [roles](/help/roles-and-permissions) have permission to move messages between streams.
+Organizations can [configure][configure-moving-permissions] which [roles](/help/roles-and-permissions) have permission to move messages between streams.

+[configure-moving-permissions]: /help/configure-who-can-edit-topics#configure-who-can-move-messages-to-another-stream

 To help others find moved content, you can have the [notification bot][notification-bot] send automated notices to the source topic, the